llvm/llvm-project/llvm/docs/LangRef.rst

 ``S<size>``
     Specifies the natural alignment of the stack in bits.
 Alignment promotion of stack variables is limited to the natural stack alignment to avoid dynamic stack realignment.
-The stack alignment must be a multiple of 8-bits.
-If omitted, the natural stack alignment defaults to "unspecified", which does not prevent any alignment promotions.
+    The stack alignment must be must be in the range [1,2^16) and must be a power of two times the byte width.
+    If omitted, the natural stack
+    alignment defaults to "unspecified", which does not prevent any alignment promotions.
 ``P<address space>``